 According to some of the headlines in local English Newspapers in Bangkok, Red Shirts are forever "spilling blood" on the streets of the capital city in a protest to reunite ousted former prime ministers such as Thaksin Shinawatra back into office.
-The movement asked that the National Assembly be dissolved, and peaceful solutions be carried out so that all can benefit and live in harmony.
+The movement asked that the National Assembly be dissolved and that peaceful solutions are carried out so that all Thai people can benefit and live in harmony.

 Thousands of protesting demonstrators march through the streets of Bangkok towards the military camp, 20 kilometres north of the city.
-In cases like this some government officials even move out for safety reasons.
-A number of helicopters are always on standby at the Government House if emergency evacuation is necessary for its other members.
+In cases like this, some government officials even move out for safety reasons.
+A number of helicopters are always on standby at the Government House in case an emergency evacuation is necessary for its other members.
 But in spite of everything, the general mood on the streets seem to take on a lively festival-like appearance as joyful cheering supporters, curious onlookers and tourists jostle for the best views.
 Some foreigners even take to the streets by joining in the protest.

-It would seem the police take no chances in the city of Bangkok as many take to the streets to offer protection against possible damage to property and injury or abuse to its residents from the red shirted demonstrators.
-The police in the photo below have set up a barricade outside a McDonald's in Silom Road.
-Please note that none of the police protection unit here, were carrying any real weapons other than their mobile phones in case there was an actual emergency.
+It would seem the police take no chances in the city of Bangkok as many take to the streets to offer protection against possible damage to property and injury or abuse to its residents from the red-shirted demonstrators.
+The police in the photo below have set up a barricade outside a McDonald's on Silom Road.
+Please note that none of the police protection units there were carrying any real weapons other than their mobile phones in case there was an actual emergency.

 Exactly why an establishment such as this needed protection is anyone's guess while other shops and buildings on the same street get no police protection.
 I am led to believe that even the police are sometimes uninformed, but simply go about their business without question.
 Perhaps they were not going to let any red shirts get their hands on a Big Mac.
 Many businesses are forced to close.